-Umbilical, Inguinal, Perineal And Diaphragmatic Hernias And What Needs To Be Done
+Umbilical, Inguinal, Perineal, Diaphragmatic And Pericardial-peritoneal Hernias And What Needs To Be Done

 Ron Hines DVM PhD

-What Are Common Hernias In Dogs And Cats?
+What Are Some Common Hernias In Dogs And Cats?

 Hernias are bulges and tears in your pet’s body wall or organs that allow tissue to pass into areas where they do not belong.

-Hernias are quite similar to sidewall bulges on an automobile tire.
-In both situations, a supportive barrier has been damage enough to loose its ability to retain contents.
-Some hernias are minor inconvenience while others can be life-threatening conditions.
-Some hernias are present from birth (congenital hernias) while others are the result of injury or perhaps a surgical incision that failed to completely close.
-When the hernia’s contents can be pressed back into normal position it is called a reducible hernia.
+Hernias are a bit similar to sidewall bulges on an automobile tire.
+In both situations, a supportive barrier has been damage enough to lose its ability to hold back contents.
+Some hernias are minor inconveniences, while others can be life-threatening.
+Some hernias are present from birth (congenital hernias) while others are the result of injury or perhaps a surgical incision that failed to heal completely.
+When the hernia’s contents can be pressed back into its normal position it is called a reducible hernia.
 With time, hernias often form a tough fibrous ring around their edge.
-In those situations the contents of the hernia sac sometimes become “trapped” in the pocket or sac and can no longer be manually manipulated to where they belong (a non-reducible hernia).
+In those situations, the contents of the hernia sac sometimes become “trapped” in the pocket or sac and can no longer be manually manipulated to where they belong (a non-reducible hernia).
 If the tissue trapped inside the hernias does not receive an adequate blood supply, that situation is called a strangulated hernias.
-Those are an emergency situation.
-They also occur when organs such as the bladder “flip over” within the hernia space and can no longer empty.
+Strangulated hernias are an emergency situation.
+They also occur when organs such as the bladder or intestine “flip over” or twist within the hernia space and can no longer empty.

-The umbilicus is your dog or cat’s belly button or navel.
-The source of nutrients and oxygen and exit for metabolic waste while still in the womb.
+The umbilicus, or naval is your dog or cat’s belly button; it’s source of nutrients and oxygen and exit for metabolic waste while still in the womb.
 Congenital umbilical hernias are the most common of all the hernias that veterinarians encounter.
-Since this problem might be an inherited trait, many feel that it is wise not to breed pets born with this condition.
-Very few dog or cat breeders take that advice.
+Since this problem might be an inherited trait, many feel that it is wise not to breed pets that are born with this condition.
+Very few cat or dog breeders take that advice.

-Dogs and cats with umbilical hernias have a soft , painless swelling, bulge or bubble over the point where their belly button indentation or scar should be.
-The swelling may come and go depending on the pet’s position and how much it has eaten.
-You might be able to push it back in with your finger.
+Dogs and cats with umbilical hernias have a soft, painless swelling – a bulge or bubble over the point where their belly scar should be.
+The swelling may come up and go down depending on your pet’s position and how much it has recently eaten.
+You might be able to push it back in gently with your finger.

 Small umbilical hernias contain nothing but a portion of the fatty veil we all have in our abdomens called an omentum.
-It normally drapes over the intestines like a veil.
-When pets become obese, their omentum fills with fat and enlarges.
-So you might notice your dog or cats umbilical hernia enlarge if your pet becomes chubby.
+The fatty omentum normally drapes over the intestines like a veil.
+When pets become obese, their omentum fills with excess fat and enlarges.
+So, you might notice your dog or your cat’s umbilical hernia enlarge if your pet should become chubby.

-Small umbilical hernias are not a serious problem.
+Many small umbilical hernias are not a serious problem.
 They sometimes close by themselves as your young pet matures.
 Sometimes when they close, a tiny bleb of omental fat remains just below the skin.
 That is no cause for alarm.
-Many veterinarians repair these hernias when the dog or cat is about 18 weeks of age – old enough to make the general anesthesia required for the surgery safe.
+Many veterinarians repair these hernias when male dogs and cats are about 18 weeks of age.
+By then, they are old enough to make the general anesthesia required for this surgery safe.
 In female pets I often spay them right through the hernia defect and repair the hernia on my way out.
 I spay dogs at 8-12 months of age.
-But in-and-out female cats I spay younger because they can become pregnant when they reach 5 pounds.
-Then I sew the hernia closed on my way out.
-Veterinarians differ in their preferred timing for hernia surgery.
-There is a common misconception that cutting the umbilical cord off too close to the body is the cause of this condition.
-Since genetics can play a part in susceptibility to umbilical hernias, veterinarians tend to encounter them more purebred dogs and cats than in pets that resulted from crossbreeding or random breeding.
+But in-and-out female cats I spay younger because they can become pregnant when they reach about 5 pounds.
+Veterinarians differ in their preferred timing for umbilical hernia repair.
+There is a common misconception that cutting the umbilical cord off too close to the pet’s body is the cause of this condition.
+Since genetics plays a part in some umbilical hernias, veterinarians tend to encounter them more in purebred dogs and cats than in pets that resulted from accidental cross or random breeding.

-As I mentioned earlier, larger umbilical hernias can strangulate body organs (cut off their supply of vital oxygen, blood and nutrients) such as when a loop of intestine or portion of another body organ, gets pinched off or twisted within it.
-In these cases, the hernia’s fibrous ring squeezes off the blood supply to the strangulated segment of intestine causing cell death and necrosis.
-As the damaged tissue within the hernia swells with trapped edema fluid , it is squeezed even tighter.
-This is a life threatening emergency condition.
-If it is noticed when your regular veterinary clinic is not open, it cannot wait until morning.
+As I mentioned earlier, larger umbilical hernias can strangulate important body organs.
+That is, cut off their supply of vital oxygen, blood and nutrients.
+That might occur when a loop of the pet’s intestines or portion of another body organ, got pinched off or twisted within the hernia sac.
+In those cases, the hernia’s fibrous ring can squeeze off the blood supply to the strangulated segment of the pet’s intestine, causing cell death and necrosis.
+As that damaged tissue within the sac swells, edema fluid squeezed it even tighter.
+That rarely occurs, but if it does, it is a life-threatening emergency.
+If you notice such a situation when your regular veterinary clinic is not open, it can’t wait until morning.

-Very large body wall hernias, with the skin intact, are frightening.
-But they can pose less immediate danger then medium size ones.
+Large body wall hernias, with the skin intact, are frightening.
+But they can pose less immediate danger than the medium size ones.
 The large ones put no pressure on the intestines and portions of other body organs that may be inside their cavity.
 However, the trauma that caused them probably did cause substantial damage to internal organs that your veterinarian will deal with first.
-Large hernias can be a challenge for your veterinarian to close because of a scarcity of available extra tissue to lap over the defect.
-When hernias do not have sufficient body wall tissue to overlap and sew together soundly, synthetic fabric webbing can be used in dogs and cats just as is in humans.
+Large hernias can be a challenge for your vet to close because of a scarcity of available subcutaneous tissue to lap over the defect.
+When hernias do not have sufficient body wall tissue to overlap and sew together soundly, synthetic fabric webbing is used in dogs and cats – just as it is in hernia repair in humans.

 Inguinal And Femoral Hernias:

-Although diaphragmatic hernias can be congenital (a birth defect), all the ones I have repaired occurred subsequent to a car accident or a fall off the balcony.
-These diaphragmatic tears occur when pressure within the abdomen suddenly rises, pressing the organs of the abdomen forcefully against the diaphragm and tearing it.
-This is the most difficult of all hernias to repair.
-Pets with this condition often come into the hospital gasping for breath.
-They are reluctant to lie down because on their side, they have even more difficulty obtaining enough oxygen.
-Often, they become very agitated if their rear legs are elevated.
-In fact, that is a simple test veterinarians often utilize when they are suspicious a diaphragmatic tear has occurred.
+Although hernias of the diaphragm can be congenital (a birth defect), all of them that I have repaired occurred subsequent to a car accident or a fall off the balcony.
+These diaphragmatic tears occur when pressure within the pet’s abdomen suddenly rises, pressing the organs of the abdomen forcefully against the diaphragm and rupturing it.
+These can be the most difficult of all hernias to repair.
+Pets with this condition often arrive at their animal hospital panting or gasping for breath.
+They are reluctant to lie down, because on their side, they have even more difficulty obtaining sufficient oxygen.
+Often, they become quite agitated if their rear legs are elevated like a wheelbarrow.
+In fact, that is a simple test veterinarians often utilize when they are suspicious that a diaphragmatic tear has occurred.
 X-rays confirm the diagnosis when chest organs are pressed forward and evidence of the stomach and/or other abdominal organs can be seen in the posterior chest cavity.
 Those x-rays also usually show indistinct areas of the diaphragm at the point of the tear.

-In the drawing I made of the cat at the top of this page, everything between the red and the yellow dotted lines belongs behind the red dotted line (the diaphragm).
-In that cat a tear in the diaphragm has allowed organs from the abdomen to press against the heart and squeeze the cat’ lungs so that they cannot fully inflate.
+In the diagram I made of the cat at the top of this page, everything between the red and the yellow dotted lines belongs behind the red dotted line (the diaphragm).
+In that cat, the tear in the diaphragm has allowed organs from the abdomen to press against the heart and squeeze the cat’s lungs so that they cannot fully inflate.
 If the x-rays are not as obvious as this one, veterinarians often repeat them after giving the pet an oral dose of barium sulfate.
-On subsequent x-rays the barium will outline the intestinal tract and show your veterinarian if segments of the intestine have passed through the tear and into your pet’s chest cavity.
-These tears can be any size.
-They most commonly occur where the diaphragm attaches to the rib cage.
-When corrective surgery is performed, one must have another person “bag” the pet (breath for the animal).
+On subsequent x-rays, the barium will outline the intestinal tract and show your veterinarian if segment(s) of the pet’s intestine have passed through the tear and into your pet’s chest cavity.
+These tears can be of any size.
+They most commonly occur where the diaphragm attaches to the rib cage – a weak point.
+When corrective surgery is performed, one assistant must “bag” the pet (breath for the animal).
 The surgical approach can be quite difficult because the liver and stomach tend to block access to the region of the tear.
 But once a tear has been repaired your pet can resume a normal life.

-Scrotal hernias are much more common in horses and humans than dogs and cats.
-I have never encountered one in a dog or a cat but I am told that they do occasionally occur.
+Scrotal hernias are much more common in horses and humans than in dogs or cats.
+I have never encountered one in a dog or a cat, but I am told that they do occasionally occur.
 Repair of a scrotal hernia would be similar to repair of an inguinal or femoral hernia.
-Again, such a hernia would only become life threatening if a loop of intestine or the bladder passed down into the scrotum and became constricted.
+Again, such a hernia would only become life-threatening if a loop of intestine or the bladder passed down into the scrotum and became constricted.
 If a dog or cat with a scrotal hernia was presented to me, I would just suggest that the dog or cat be neutered through the same surgical incision.
 Why perpetuate what was likely a birth defect.

-Most pericardia-peritoneal hernias occur as a congenital defect (a problem your pet is born with).
-In this particular condition, an inherited pathway or tunnel runs from the pet’s abdomen to the sac that surrounds the heart (the pericardial sac).
-Symptoms of the disease are similar to the symptoms as one might see in heart or lung failure because the intestines/and/or liver lobes that have pass into the pet’s chest surround and press on its heart and lungs.
+Most pericardia-peritoneal hernias occur as a congenital defect (a problem your pet was born with).
+In this particular problem, an inherited pathway or tunnel runs from your pet’s abdomen all the way to the sac that surrounds its heart (the pericardial sac).
+Symptoms of the disease are similar to the symptoms as one might see in heart or lung failure, because the intestines/and/or liver lobe(s) that have migrated into your pet’s chest surround and press on its heart and lungs.
 Repair of such a defect would best be attempted at a large central veterinary specialty practice or university veterinary school.